garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Create Tendril, Move Tendril, Add Action
+Category: Create Tendril, Move Tendril

 When cast: Place a TENDRIL.
 Move all of your TENDRILs 1 space.
-Take another action.

 ### Stone Reflection
 ```